Former Oregon mayor charged with possessing child pornography

 The Oregonian/OregonLive reports Doyle is expected to make his first court appearance Friday.
 It wasn’t immediately clear if he had an attorney.

-Doyle, 73, served as a Beaverton’s councilman for more than a decade before he was elected mayor in 2008.
+Doyle, 73, served as a Beaverton city councilman for more than a decade before he was elected mayor in 2008.
 He served three terms in the city’s top elected position, relinquishing the job in 2020 after he was beaten in a runoff election.